readium/readium-lcp-server/README.md

 `storage` section: parameters related to the storage of encrypted publications.
 - `mode` : optional.
 If its value is "s3", `bucket` and `region` are required, otherwise `filesystem` is required.
 - `filesystem`: subsection, not used if `mode` is "s3": parameters related to a file system storage.
   - `directory`: absolute path to the directory in which the encrypted publications are stored.
+In production, this directory must be accessible from the Web via the URL defined in `license/links/publication` (see below)
   This storage must be accessible from the Web via a simple URL, specified via the `license/publication` parameter.
 - `bucket`: only used if `mode` is "s3": value of the s3 bucket.
 - `region`: only used if `mode` is "s3": value of the AWS region.